royce-orol/Lab-Exercise/README.md

 ## Execution Instructions
 - **Google Colab:** Upload the notebooks to Google Drive and open them in Colab.
 - **Visual Studio Code:** Open the notebooks in VS Code with the Jupyter extension enabled.

-## Contact
-For any issues or further clarifications, please reach out to the author of these enhancements.

----

-These enhancements aim to make the lab exercises more interactive, comprehensive, and applicable to real-world scenarios.
-Enjoy learning!